 Government grants and contributions are not recognised until there is reasonable assurance that the Council will comply with the conditions attached to them and the grant or contribution will be received.
-Grants and contributions are credited to the a.
-Revenue Grants and Contributions

-Comprehensive Income and Expenditure Statement except where the grant or contribution has a condition that has not been met.
+Grants and contributions are credited to the Comprehensive Income and Expenditure Statement except where the grant or contribution has a condition that has not been met.
 Conditions are stipulations that must be satisfied or the grant or contribution must be returned.
 Monies advanced as grants and contributions for which conditions are not yet met are carried in the Balance Sheet as receipts in advance.